 - The BOCES Staff and Curriculum Development Network created a draft of "Lifelong Practices of Readers and Writers" to add to the ELA Standards.
-These reading and writing practices should begin in the early years and extend well beyond graduation. - Example:
+These reading and writing practices should begin in the early years and extend well beyond graduation. - Examples:

-Reading Practice: "Read for multiple purposes, including for learning and for pleasure."

-Writing Practices: "Write often and widely, in a variety of formats, using print and digital tools."
+Lifelong readers read for multiple purposes, including for learning and for pleasure.
+Lifelong writers write often and widely, in a variety of formats, using print and digital resources and tools.